Frequently Asked Questions:

 Q: If I make a C in a class, can I re-take the class to “replace” the grade?

 Repeating a class does not erase the original grade from your transcript.
 While a C is considered to be a passing grade, a student who earns two C grades will be placed on academic probation; a student who earns three C grades will be dismissed from their program.
 If a student earns a grade of D or F in a required course, the course must be repeated.
 Students pursuing certain certificate programs may be required to earn a B or better in specific classes in order to qualify for certification.
-Review the Academic Standards, Probation and Dismissal rules in your Graduate Bulletin for additional information.
-Please ask Natalia if you have questions.
+Review the Academic Standards, Probation and Dismissal rules in the Graduate Bulletin for additional information.

 Q: Is there a timeframe in which I must finish my degree?